Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

-\begin{enumerate} \item Here again, Algorithm \ref{alg:ADMM} systematically produces higher quality solutions than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:M_objective}).
-On average, Algorithm \ref{alg:ADMM} outputs a solution whose objective value is $62\%$ lesser than the objective value achieved by the best performing alternative method (Fast-Impute).
-Here again, ScaledGD produces the weakest average objective value across these experiments.
-We observe that the objective value achieved by each method appears to increase super-linearly as the number of columns $m$ increases.
+\begin{enumerate} {\item Here again, Algorithm \ref{alg:ADMM} and Fast-Impute-Side systematically produce higher quality solutions than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:M_objective}).
+For trials with $m \leq 5000$, Algorithm \ref{alg:ADMM} outputs a solution whose objective value is on average $12\%$ lesser than the objective value achieved by the best performing alternative method (Fast-Impute-Side).
+Fast-Impute-Side produced solutions with lower objective values for $m=10000$.
+Here again, ScaledGD produces the weakest average objective value across these experiments.}

-\item In terms of $\ell_2$ reconstruction error, Algorithm \ref{alg:ADMM} again systematically produces solutions that are of higher quality than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:M_error}), often achieving an error that is an order of magnitude superior than the next best method.
-On average, Algorithm \ref{alg:ADMM} outputs a solution whose $\ell_2$ reconstruction error is $90\%$ lesser than the reconstruction error achieved by the best performing alternative method (Soft-Impute in all but one parameter configuration).
+\item {In terms of $\ell_2$ reconstruction error, Algorithm \ref{alg:ADMM} again systematically produces solutions that are of higher quality than ScaledGD, Fast-Impute, Fast-Impute-Side, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:M_error}), often achieving an error that is an order of magnitude superior than the next best method.
+On average, Algorithm \ref{alg:ADMM} outputs a solution whose $\ell_2$ reconstruction error is $77\%$ lesser than the reconstruction error achieved by the best performing alternative method (either Fast-Impute-Side or Soft-Impute).}

 \item We observe that the fitted rank of the solutions returned by Algorithm \ref{alg:ADMM}, ScaledGD and Fast-Impute always matched the specified target rank as would be expected, but surprisingly the solutions returned by Soft-Impute and Iterative-SVD were always of full rank despite the fact that these methods were provided with the target rank explicitly.
 This is potentially due to a numerical issues in the computation of the rank due to presence of extremely small singular values.